Exhaustive goodness-of-fit via smoothed inference and graphics: COVID-19 time of hospitalization from symptoms onset

 \section{COVID-19 time of hospitalization from symptoms onset}

 In December 2019, several cases of infections by a novel coronavirus named SARS-CoV-2 were reported in Wuhan, China.
 SARS-CoV-2 is responsible for a respiratory disease named COVID-19 whose symptoms may resemble those of the seasonal flu.
 Unfortunately, in some cases, COVID-19 can rapidly evolve into severe pneumonia, posing a severe risk to the survival of the affected patients.
-Today, COVID-19 has spread across the entire globe with major outbreaks in Europe and the United States and causing hundreds of thousands of fatalities.
-At this point in history, understanding the evolving epidemiology of COVID-19 is crucial in planning health care resources \citep{garg}.
+Today, COVID-19 has spread across the entire globe causing millions of fatalities.
+Understanding the evolving epidemiology of COVID-19 is crucial in planning health care resources \citep{garg}.

 The analyses presented here exploit the methods proposed in the previous sections to study the distribution of the time (in days) from symptoms onset to hospitalization of patients.
-It has to be noted that, given the urge to acquire as much knowledge as possible on the ongoing COVID-19 pandemic, data related to the novel 2019 coronavirus are constantly updated on many data-sharing platforms.
-Therefore, for the sake of the reproducibility of our results, we consider a ``static'' version of the data described in \citet{xu2020} and freely available on Kaggle\footnote{\texttt{https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset}}.
-Specifically, we focus on the \texttt{COVID19\_open\_line\_list.csv} dataset that contains information of $14,126$ COVID-19 patients, including date of symptoms onset, date of hospitalization, age, gender and travel history.
-Here, we limit our analysis to $n=572$ patients for which both the date of hospitalization and the date of symptoms onset were recorded, and whose symptoms first appeared before or on the day of hospitalization.
-The histogram of the data is shown in Figure \ref{covidHist}.
+Specifically, here we focus on a subset of the \texttt{COVID19\_open\_line\_list.csv} dataset provided in \citet{xu2020} and contains information of date of symptoms onset, date of hospitalization, age, gender and travel history of COVID-19 patients.
+The original dataset was downloaded by the authors in March 2020 from Kaggle\footnote{\texttt{https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset}}.
+However, given the urge to acquire as much knowledge as possible on the ongoing COVID-19 pandemic, data related to the novel 2019 coronavirus are constantly updated on many data-sharing platforms.
+Therefore, for the sake of the reproducibility of our results, in the Supplementary Material we provide the specific subset of the \texttt{COVID19\_open\_line\_list.csv} dataset, as of March 2020, used to perform the analyses discussed in this section.
+More recent versions of these data are available on the \texttt{github} data repository \texttt{nCoV2019}\footnote{\texttt{https://github.com/beoutbreakprepared/nCoV2019}}..